mbabynames search ✿

 Isidore Alexander

-Put "noble and strong" next to "defender of the people" and you get a name that feels considered.
+Put "gift of Isis" next to "defender of the people" and you get a name that feels considered.
 Isidore Alexander works on paper and out loud.
 The longer Alexander (4 syllables) builds on the shorter Isidore, giving the name forward momentum.

 Isidore ends with an open E sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Isidore James